 What also made an introduction was the 30-day dry aged beef with pickled chillis £15.50.
 Was it a thing to behold?
 Yes and a slow cooked melting fibrous one at that.

-The smoke rarebit jacket potato £5 should not be resisted.
+The smoke rarebit jacket potato £5 is a staple!

 And for the purposes of vitamin consumption we ordered some charred greens, tahini and pomegranate £5.
-There’s something that happens when green are cooked over fire – the flavour intensifies.
+There’s something that happens when greens are cooked over fire – the flavour intensifies into tones of nuttiness.

 The aubergine, it keeps getting ordered.